code-shmode/code-shmode-javascript/server/faq/static-vs-server-side-rendering.md

 This kind of rendering is suitable if your content doesn't change that often.

 Apart from occuring when your frontend source code changes, builds can be triggered when the data in your API changes.
-If you make a lot of content changes you may start to occur large build-time costs at your hosting providersss.
+If you make a lot of content changes you may start to occur large build-time costs at your hosting provider.

 ## Server rendering